Does Blending Destroy Nutrients And Fiber? The Surprising Answer!

 The soluble and insoluble fiber of fruits and vegetables work together to slow digestion and the release of sugars.
 When you blend produce, you’re essentially pre-masticating it, or breaking down the insoluble fiber.
 This breakdown means faster glucose release into your liver and a spike in blood sugar.
 The loss of optimum fiber absorption isn’t a dealbreaker, though.
 Consuming a stacked glass of fruits and veggies is still better than missing out on all those essential nutrients.

 Now that you know how nutrients and fiber fare after blending, you should probably consider how they behave when you stick your blended drink in the fridge.
-Nutrient breakdown still occurs, and as the juice separates from the pulp it creates a layer of sugary liquid.
+Nutrient breakdown still occurs, and as the juice separates from the pulp, it creates a layer of sugary liquid.
 Avoid storing your smoothies for more than 12 hours.
 If you add lemon juice and take steps to keep the air out, you can probably stretch this to 24 hours.
 Read our article “Do Smoothies Lose Nutrients Overnight?” for more information.

 ALSO: We recently compared the NutriBullet and the Nutri Ninja.
 See our findings here!

 Does blending destroy nutrients and fiber?
 The short answer is yes.
 You’re always better off eating whole food for the healthiest diet.
 But smoothies and juicing are great ways to pack in the vitamins if you don’t have time to sit and eat your recommended daily allowance of fruits and veggies.
-You may not be getting all the best nutrition by tossing food in your blender, but the benefits of juicing and blending far outweigh the downsides.
+You may not get all the best nutrition by tossing food in your blender, but the benefits of juicing and blending far outweigh the downsides.

 Here are some other questions we recently answered: